puppetlabs/puppetlabs-postgresql/README.md

 ##### `password_hash`
 Sets the hash to use during password creation.
 If the password is not already pre-encrypted in a format that PostgreSQL supports, use the `postgresql_password` function to provide an MD5 hash here, for example:

-##### `refresh_password`
+##### `update_password`
-If set to true, refreshes the password on changes.
-Set this to false if your user is not allowed to view current passwords of user.
+If set to true, updates the password on changes.
+Set this to false to not modify the role's password after creation.

 ```puppet
 postgresql::server::role { "myusername":